American herring gull

-The American herring gull (Larus smithsonianus or Larus argentatus smithsonianus), also known as the Arctic herring gull or Smithsonian gull, is a large gull that breeds in North America, where it is treated by the American Ornithological Society as a subspecies of herring gull (L. argentatus).
+The American herring gull (Larus smithsonianus or Larus argentatus smithsonianus), also known as the Arctic herring gull or Smithsonian gull, is a large gull that breeds in North America, where it is treated by the American Ornithological Society as distinct from the European herring gull (Larus argentatus).

 Adults are white with gray back and wings, black wingtips with white spots, and pink legs.
 Immature birds are gray-brown and are darker and more uniform than European herring gulls, with a darker tail.
 As is common with other gulls, they are colloquially referred to simply as seagulls.

 It occurs in a variety of habitats including coasts, lakes, rivers, parking lots and garbage dumps.
 Its broad diet includes invertebrates, fish, and many other items.
 It usually nests near water, laying around three eggs in a scrape on the ground.

 Taxonomy

 This gull was first described as a new species in 1862 by Elliott Coues based on a series of specimens from the Smithsonian Institution.
 It was later reclassified as a subspecies of the herring gull (Larus argentatus).
 The genus name is from Latin Larus, which refers to a gull or other large seabird.
 The species name smithsonianus commemorates English chemist James Smithson whose £100,000 bequest enabled the foundation of the institution that bears his name.

 The taxonomy of the herring gull group is very complicated and much is still controversial and uncertain.
 A 2002 study suggested that the American herring gull is not closely related to European herring gulls, belonging instead to a separate clade of gulls.
 Several authorities such as the Association of European Rarities Committees and British Ornithologists' Union now recognize it as a separate species.
 The BOU also includes the Vega gull (Larus vegae) of northeastern Asia within the American herring gull.
-As of 2024, the American Ornithologists' Union has not adopted the split and continues to treat the American herring gull as a subspecies of Larus argentatus.
-A proposal to split the species is again on the AOU docket for 2025.
+The American Ornithologists' Union adopted the split in 2025 and now recognizes both the American herring gull and Vega gull as distinct species.